Mastering the Art of Chess Openings: Tips and Insights on Memorizing Patterns Like a Pro

 It is said that a few guided moves in the game of chess can change the fate of a game.
 A good opening gives one an added advantage or strategic edge, while a lousy opening leaves you exposed to the opponent's attack radar.
 But how can you ensure that your opening moves are solid and effective?
 The answer lies in mastering the art of chess openings.

-Why Are Chess Openings Such A Big Deal?!
+Why are Chess Openings Such a Big Deal?!

 Here is where you can start if you are an absolute beginner in chess: